Steve Backley: Life outside athletics

 Backley was awarded the MBE in the 1995 New Year's Honours list, and then an OBE in 2003.
 He was inducted into the London Youth Games Hall of Fame in 2009.
-He was also on a special Olympic medal winners version of Jungle Run.
-The team collected the most monkey statues ever, getting 3 minutes out of a possible 3 minutes and 20 seconds.
-The team walked out of the temple with about 35 seconds to spare.
-The other members of the team were Mark Foster and Iwan Thomas.
+Backley was on a special Olympic medal winners' version of Jungle Run, in which he, Mark Foster, and Iwan Thomas collected the most monkey statues.

 Backley competed in the 2008 edition of Dancing on Ice with partner Susie Lipanova.
 He survived three consecutive skate-offs against Samantha Mumba, Aggie MacKenzie and Tim Vincent.
-However, Steve ended up in the skate-off for the fourth time in a row, where he lost out to Zaraah Abrahams and her partner Fred Palascak after the judges chose to save her.
-Steve finished 7th.
-In 2012 he joined the BBC athletics commentary team for the London Olympic Games, and has commentated at various events for them since.
-He is the main commentator for field events.
+However, Backley ended up in the skate-off for the fourth time in a row, where he lost out to Zaraah Abrahams and her partner Fred Palascak after the judges chose to save her.
+Backley finished 7th.

+Backley has been a regular commentator for the BBC, working on athletics events.
+At the Beijing 2008 and London 2012 Olympics, he commentated for BBC Radio 5 Live.
+At the Rio 2016, Tokyo 2020 and Paris 2024 Olympics, Backley was the corporation's main field athletics commentator on television.
+He also worked commentated on the television coverage of the Glasgow 2014, Gold Coast 2018 and Birmingham 2022 Commonwealth Games.

-In August 2014, Backley was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In August 2014, Backley was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's independence referendum.